smart-on-fhir/api-server/README.md

 Still highly experimental, but has limited support for:

- * GET, POST, and PUT resourcesf
+ * GET, POST, and PUT resources
  * `transaction` (POST a bundle of resources)
  * Search resources based on FHIR's defined search params